-Popularity of Majorelle Garden – Colorful Gem of Marrakech
+Popularity of the Majorelle Garden – Colorful Gem of Marrakech

 Getting into the Garden

-History of Majorelle Garden – Marrakech’s Colorful Gem
+History of the Majorelle Garden – Marrakech’s Colorful Gem

 Despite its popularity as colorful treasure of Marrakech, the Majorelle Garden is of French origin.
 In 1923 a young aspiring French painter Jacques Majorelle purchased a four-acre plot and built a house in the Moroccan style.
 Majorelle who traveled in Morocco for a few years prior fell in love with its vibrant colors and authenticity.
 After settling in Marrakech, the young artist threw all his creativity into his new home.
 Eventually, he commissioned French architect Paul Sinoir to design a Cubist villa and added additional 10 acres to the property.